hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>One
-of the technological advances with the most potential in recent years is the “Internet of Things” or IoT.
-The possibility of connecting all kinds of objects to the network and creating connections between them that optimize our time is a field that is still developing.
+<p>One of the technological advances with the most potential in recent years is the “Internet of Things” or IoT.
+The possibility of connecting all kinds of objects to a network and creating connections between them to optimize our time is a field that is still developing.
 The creativity of programmers plays a key role in shaping our near future.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->